Icon of the Triumph of Orthodoxy: Composition

-Painted in egg tempera on gold leaf over a wooden panel covered with gesso and linen in the late 14th century, its focal point is the famous icon, here intended to be understood as the physical icon itself, the Virgin Hodegetria, which was commonly believed to have been created by St Luke.
+Created in a style typical of Byzantine artwork, the composition of the icon uses elements of spirituality to overall represent a ceremonial feast between members of the Orthodox church.The composition can be seen to have two separate halves including figures placed in a formation that suggests a gathering for a celebration.
+The colors used are made up of bright and bold red, gold and brown colors.
+Other subtle colors such as white and blue are present in the clothing of the figures on the top right and bottom half of the composition.
+The artwork features high contrast between the space and the subjects through the use of the gold leaf on the wood panel.

+The focal point is located on the top center right as a famous icon, here intended to be understood as the physical icon itself, the Virgin Hodegetria.
+The Hodegetria is a specific representation of the Virgin Mary holding the child Christ.
+The composition is representative of the original moment in life where the Virgin Hodegetria held the child Jesus.
+The image was a proliferant icon in the early Byzantine era due to its power in showing populations the way to the Christian faith.
 The Hodegetria is being held up by two angels while to the left stand Empress Theodora and her son Michael III, who were responsible for ending Iconoclasm in 843.
 To the right of the Hodegetria are Patriarch Methodios, Bishop Theodore and two monks.
-Beneath them are 11 saints and martyrs.
+Patriarch Methodios is the depicted saint who founded the feast of the Triumph of Orthodoxy.
+Beneath them are eleven saints and martyrs.
 Just below the Hodegetria are Theophanes the Confessor and Theodore the Studite jointly holding an image of Christ.
 To the far left is Saint Theodosia, the only female saint, holding an icon of Christ-Emmanuel.
 She is depicted wearing a skepe, a veil with a squarish top, typical of Byzantine nuns.
-The fourth figure from the left, right behind Theophanes the Confessor, is identified as Saint Ioannikios.
+The fourth figure from the left, right behind Theophanes the Confessor, is identified as Joannicius the Great.
 On the right, behind Theodore the Studite, stands a bishop identified by his garb while right behind him stand the brothers Theodorus and Theophanes Graptoi.
 The last two figures are identified as Saint Theophylaktos and Arsakios.
-Though they are all depicted together, many of them were not contemporaries.
+Though they are all depicted together, a number of them were not contemporaries nor relevant until much later after the end of the iconoclasm.